We are excited about your interest in recruiting UW-Madison students. Find more information about our services and

 WECAN is a unique, full-featured, internet hiring environment for K-12 Wisconsin schools.
 WECAN was created by a collaboration of Wisconsin school employers, teacher training colleges, and teachers working through Wisconsin Association of School Personnel Administrators (WASPA) and is managed and maintained by the School of Education at the University of Wisconsin-Madison.

 Fairs and Events

 Wisconsin Education Recruitment Fair (WERF)

-WERF is the statewide educator recruitment fair organized by the Career Center and co-sponsored by all the teacher education programs in Wisconsin.
+WERF is the statewide educator recruitment fair co-sponsored by all the teacher education programs in Wisconsin.
 It provides professional educators from participating education colleges and universities in Wisconsin the opportunity to meet with school districts throughout the U.S. Held in early spring at the Monona Terrace, find further details and register for this annual spring fair at the WERF website.
 Learn more in the WERF Employer Policies document.
-If you have questions, please contact email@example.com.
+If you have questions, please contact firstname.lastname@example.org.